kencroker/risk_of_default/README.md

 - Paying for housing
 - Paying for a wedding

-## Answer these questions
+## Factors Related to Loan Repayments

-- Is there a relation between having kids and repaying a loan on time?
+### Is there a relation between having kids and repaying a loan on time?

 ```python
 df.pivot_table(